tippi-fifestarr/testetna/README.md

 ### 1. The Three-Tier Account Model
 Decibel uses a three-tier account structure for programmatic trading:

-*   **Primary Wallet (Petra/Google):** Your login account.
+*   **Primary Wallet (Wallet Account):** Your login account.
 Used to access Decibel App and create API Wallets.
 *   **API Wallet:** A separate wallet you create at `app.decibel.trade/api` for programmatic trading.
 This wallet:
     - Has its own address (e.g., `0x8096fc...`)
     - Holds APT for gas fees
     - Signs all your trading transactions
     - This is what you set as `API_WALLET_ADDRESS` in your `.env` file
-*   **Subaccount:** A derived address calculated from your API Wallet.
+*   **Trading Subaccount:** A trading account created from your API Wallet.
 This account:
     - Holds USDC for trading collateral
+    - Created via `create_new_subaccount` (creates a non-primary subaccount with a random address)
-    - Is automatically calculated and written to `.env` as `SUBACCOUNT_ADDRESS`
+    - The address is automatically extracted from transaction events and written to `.env` as `SUBACCOUNT_ADDRESS`
     - Different address from your API Wallet

-**Flow:** Primary Wallet → Create API Wallet → Create Subaccount → Deposit USDC → Trade.
+**Flow:** Primary Wallet → Create API Wallet → Create Trading Subaccount → Deposit USDC → Trade.

-**Note:** For programmatic traders, you primarily interact with the **API Wallet** (not the Primary Wallet).
+**Note:** For programmatic traders, you primarily interact with the API Wallet (not the Primary Wallet).
 The Primary Wallet is just for logging in and creating API Wallets.
+Most users will have a single trading subaccount, though you can create multiple if needed for different strategies.

 ### 2. Async Execution (The Queue)
 Decibel is an on-chain CLOB.